 All sampling and monitoring shall be conducted according to procedures approved under 40 CFR Part 136 or alternative methods approved by the U.S. Environmental Protection Agency unless other procedures have been specified in this chapter.

-The owner of each small AOSS must ensure that an initial grab sample of the effluent from the treatment unit is collected within 180 days of system operation.
-The sample must be analyzed in accordance with 40 CFR Part 136 or alternative methods approved by the U.S. Environmental Protection Agency within the first 180 days of operation.
+The owner of each small AOSS must ensure that an initial grab sample of the effluent from the treatment unit is collected within 45 to 180 days of system operation.
+The sample must be analyzed in accordance with 40 CFR Part 136 or alternative methods approved by the U.S. Environmental Protection Agency for wastewater .
 Thereafter, if the treatment unit has received general approval, a grab sample is required once every five years.
-Samples shall be analyzed for BOD5 and, if disinfection is required, fecal coliform.
-Treatment units utilizing chlorine disinfection may alternatively sample for TRC instead of fecal coliform.
+Samples shall be analyzed for BOD5 and, if disinfection is required, fecal coliform must be sampled after the disinfection unit.
+Treatment units utilizing chlorine disinfection may alternatively sample for TRC at the end of the chlorine contact tank When a single sample is evaluated, compliance is defined as a result no greater than 1.5 times the applicable standard for BOD5.
+For TRC and fecal coliform, the single sample compliance is defined as a result that complies with the standard.
+Any noncompliance will follow the procedures outlined in 12 VAC 5-613-50 (I), unless the sample is 3 times greater than the applicable standard then the provisions of 12 VAC5-610-170 and the Code of Virginia 32.1-27 shall apply

 Sample results shall be submitted to the local health department by the 15th of the month following the month in which the sample was taken.

-E. For small AOSSs that utilize a treatment unit that has not received general approval, in addition to the initial sample required by subsection D of this section, four additional grab samples of the effluent from the treatment unit shall be collected, analyzed, and submitted to the department within the first two years of operation and annually thereafter.
+For small AOSSs that utilize a treatment unit that has not received general approval, in addition to the initial sample required by subsection D of this section, four additional grab samples of the effluent from the treatment unit shall be collected, analyzed, and submitted to the department within the first two years of operation and annually thereafter.
 The interval for collecting the samples shall not be less than quarterly or more than semiannually.
-Sample results shall be submitted to the local health department by the 15th of the month following the month in which the sample was taken.
+Samples shall be analyzed for BOD5 and, if disinfection is required, fecal coliform shall be sampled at the end of the disinfection unit.
+Treatment units utilizing chlorine disinfection may alternatively sample for TRC at the end of the chlorine contact tank .
 After two years of sampling in accordance with this subsection, the owner may submit a request to the department to reduce the sampling frequency to once every five years.
 The department shall grant such requests if the mean of five or more consecutive samples complies with the applicable performance requirements of this chapter.

+When the mean of the five sample results do not comply with the applicable performance standards (the sample result is greater than the applicable standard), the operator shall initiate corrective action and continue sampling at the current frequency until the mean of the last 5 samples comply with the applicable standard

+Sample results shall be submitted to the local health department by the 15th of the month following the month in which the sample was taken.

 Sampling and monitoring requirements for AOSS treatment systems with peak design flows greater than 1,000 GPD are contained in Table 3: